 Hello, I'm Bilel Kouider.

-Passionate business leader dedicated to innovation, amplifying social impact, and cultivating a culture of happiness.Inspired by the transformative journey from zero to one, I specialize in innovating new business models and using technology to meet people's needs while driving revenue through customer loyalty.
+Accomplished business leader with a proven track record of driving business growth, digital transformation, operational efficiency and innovation at global scale.Inspired by the transformative journey from zero to one, I specialize in innovating new business models and using technology to meet people's needs while driving revenue through customer loyalty.
 I am dedicated to operational excellence, levering data and a relentless focus on delivering value to customers, ensuring flawless strategic execution.I am deeply committed to continuous learning to drive innovation.
 I bring this culture of learning within my team to create an environment where curiosity is encouraged, knowledge is shared and growth is embraced.
 Guided by compassion and positivity, I empower teams to lead change, achieve growth, and boost retention.
 I consider these values as the backbone of my leadership style to stay agile, iterate, and move fast!Citizen of the Word, currently based in Barcelona đ

 Bio